Somafemihardev/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the content of a directory in a long format
+This script shows all content of a directory including the hidden files